tejas-kale/Udacity_FEWD_P4/README.md

 13. _To examine rendering improvements, visit the following link and investigate its timeline and the browser console._

         localhost:8080/views/pizza.html

+_Note: Based on the discussion on [this](https://discussions.udacity.com/t/grunt-contrib-imagemin-plugin-not-optimizing-images/35478) thread, there seemed to be some issue with the `pizzeria.jpg` supplied in the original repository that Grunt's `imagemin` plugin was unable to handle.
+Thus, the image in this project in a compressed version of the original whose size has been reduced using an online tool._

 ## Enhancements in Brief